huckgroup/formose-2021/NOTES/TO_DO.md

 ~~~

 The code will be released with the formose-2021 repository, and will be hosted on the Will-Robin GitHub NorthNet repository.

-## Finish creating the reaction expression heatmap (or similar)

-Figure 3X needs a representation in which the features of the data can be easily discerned.
-Getting this to work is a combination of the right metric and the right colour map.